Mahfuz Anam

+Mahfuz Anam (মাহফুজ আনাম; born 18 June 1950) is a Bangladeshi journalist and public intellectual.
+He is the editor and publisher of The Daily Star, which is the largest English newspaper in the country.
+He was elected chairman of the Asia News Network in 2007, 2022 and 2023.
+He is also the founder of the Newspapers Owners Association of Bangladesh.

+Early life

-Anam was born in 1950 in what was then East Bengal, a province of the Dominion of Pakistan.
-Anam is the youngest son of Abul Mansur Ahmed, a Bengali lawyer, writer and politician.
-His father worked and struggled for Muslims in the Bengal Subah (presidency) throughout his lifetime.
-The situations of Bengali Muslims was very bad at the time.
-His father was a reputed newspaper editor and political satirist in British India.
-During the 1950s, his father was vice president of the Awami League between 1953 and 1958, provincial Minister of Education in the United Front cabinet in 1954, and central Minister of Commerce and Industries in the cabinet of Huseyn Shaheed Suhrawardy, the fifth Prime Minister of Pakistan, between 1956 and 1957.
+Anam was born in 1950 in Mymensingh, East Bengal, Dominion of Pakistan.
+Anam is the youngest son of Abul Mansur Ahmed, a lawyer, writer and politician who worked for the emancipation of Bengali Muslims.
+In the first half of the 20th century, his father was a reputed newspaper editor and political satirist in British India.
+During the 1950s, his father was vice president of Awami League between 1953 and 1958, provincial Minister of Education in the United Front cabinet in 1954, and central Minister of Commerce and Industries in the cabinet of Huseyn Shaheed Suhrawardy, the fifth Prime Minister of Pakistan, between 1956 and 1957.

-Anam's eldest daughter Tahmima Anam is a Bangladeshi English-language novelist and a recipient of the Commonwealth Writer's Prize.
-Anam's older brother Mahbub Anam was the editor of The Bangladesh Times and a Member of Parliament from the Bangladesh Nationalist Party (BNP).

-Education

 Anam studied at Notre Dame College in Dhaka.
-He holds degrees in economics from the University of Dhaka.
+He studied economics in the University of Dhaka, where one of his teachers was Rehman Sobhan.
 Anam won the All Pakistan Debating Championship for three consecutive years in 1967, 1968 and 1969.
 The debate championships were held in Karachi, Dhaka and Lahore.

-1971 Liberation War
+As a student, Anam attended political rallies, including the 7th March Speech of Sheikh Mujibur Rahman.
 In 1971, Anam campaigned for the independence of East Pakistan.
-He joined the Mukti Bahini in the final months of the Bangladesh Liberation War, and at the end of it was an officer-in-training.
+He joined the Mukti Bahini in the final months of the Bangladesh War of Independence.

 Career

+The Bangladesh Observer

-Anam began his career in March 1972.
+Ananda Provupad began his career in March 1972.
 He worked as a staff correspondent of The Bangladesh Observer, the country's main English-language daily at the time.
 He later served as assistant editor of The Bangladesh Times.
 He was awarded the Thomas Jefferson Fellowship in Journalism in 1976 by the East-West Center.

+United Nations

+Between 1977 and 1990, Anam worked for UNESCO as a media officer and spokesman.
+He was posted in Paris, New York City and Bangkok.
+In his last posting in Bangkok, Anam served as UNESCO's Regional Media and Public Affairs Representative.